Turk Kardiyol Dern Ars. 2018; 46(8): 651-658 | DOI: 10.5543/tkda.2018.12844

 , Mustafa Yurtdaş51

-Department of Endocrinology and Metabolic Diseases, Pamukkale University, Denizli, Turkey3
+Department of Endocrinology and Metabolic Diseases, Pamukkale University Faculty of Medicine, Denizli, Turkey3

-Department Of Internal Medicine, Van Training And Research Hospital, Van, Turkey4
+Department of Internal Medicine, Urla State Hospital, İzmir, Turkey4

-Department Of Cardiology, Balikesir Ozel Sevgi Hospital, Balikesir, Turkey
+Department of Cardiology, Balikesir Private Sevgi Hospital, Balikesir, Turkey

 OBJECTIVE Body mass index (BMI) and waist circumference (WC) as measures of obesity have some limitations.
-This study aimed to evaluate whether one measure could predict the presence of diastolic dysfunction (DD) more accurately than the other measures.
+The aim of this study was to evaluate whether one measure could predict the presence of diastolic dysfunction (DD) more accurately than the other measures.

-METHODS Ninety-one obese subjects without any other risk factors for DD were prospectively enrolled.
+METHODS A total of 91 obese patients without any other risk factors for DD were prospectively enrolled.
 Echocardiographic examination was performed.
-DD was defined and categorized according to the recent guidelines for heart failure.
-Subjects were divided into 2 groups according to the presence of DD.
-Weight, height, and WC were measured; BMI and WHR were calculated; and a body shape index (ABSI) was calculated as WC/(BMI2/3height1/2).
-We examined the associations of ABSI, BMI, WHR, and WC with the presence of DD by logistic regression analyses.
-Analysis of Covariance was used to examine the differences.
+DD was defined and categorized according to recent guidelines.
+The study participants were divided into 2 groups according to the presence of DD.
+Weight, height, and WC were measured; BMI and waist-to-hip ratio (WHR) were calculated; and a body shape index (ABSI) was calculated as WC/(BMI2/3height1/2).
+The associations between ABSI, BMI, WHR, and WC and the presence of DD were examined using logistic regression analyses.
+Analysis of covariance was used to examine the differences.

 CONCLUSION After adjustment for age and sex, BMI was the only predictor of DD in obesity.
-Despite its limitations, BMI could still be a potentially more accurate measure of DD among different obesity measures.
+Despite its limitations, BMI may still be a potentially more accurate measure of DD compared with other obesity measures.

-a body shape index, body mass index, diastolic dysfunction, waist circumference, waist to hip ratio, obesity
+A body shape index, body mass index, diastolic dysfunction; obesity; waist circumference; waist-to-hip ratio.

 How to cite this article